dlang/DIPs/DIPs/1NNN-ADR.md

 foo(i"test $(4)"); // a CT error due to type mismatch.
 The compiler should suggest functions (see below) to remedy the user's problem.
 ```

+If the druntime implementation symbols are not present in `object.d`, use of interpolated strings MUST result in a compile-time error.
+The compiler SHOULD issue a user-friendly diagnostic, for example "string interpolation support not found in druntime" instead of leaking implementation details in error messages.

 ### Concatenations

 In order to facilitate convenient formatting of long strings, if a `StringLiteral` follows an `InterpolatedString`,